haagahelia/swp22s-backend/README.md

 0. (If you have an old installation, remove it, or remove at least node_modules and package-lock.json/yarn.lock etc.)
 1. git clone / git pull
 1. npm install
 1. create an '.env' file to the root of the project folder.
-Model for the file found in Teams > DevOps, Linux > Files > .xlsx
+Model for the file found in Teams > Backend > Files > .env

 4. npm start